Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Dual Characterizations of Metrics

-Hence, the duality can be used very fruitfully : One can use the Wasserstein view to compute (an under-approximation of) the behavioural distance and switch to Kantorovich to determine the distinguishing formula witnessing this distance.
+Hence, the duality can be used very fruitfully : One can use the coupling-based view to compute (an under-approximation of) the behavioural distance and switch to price functions to determine the distinguishing formula witnessing this distance.